akki2104/-Devheat_Beta_Dev_maniacs/README.md

   1. Send and view messages in the chat section

-  2. Users can add comments and the number of comments can also be limited
+  2. Users can add comments and the number of comments can also be limited using JS

   3. Posts can be saved as well as shared